kabilan1290/Docker_Cheatsheet/README.md

 docker run --label-file=labels -d redis - To add a label using a label file,we use this command.it will create a label for each line in the file.

+docker ps --format '{{.Names}} container is using {{.Image}} image' - The option --format is used to manipulate the output as user needs.

+docker ps -q | xargs docker inspect --format '{{ .Id }} - {{ .Name }} - {{ .NetworkSettings.IPAddress }} - Command for listing all the IP addresses of the running containers.

+docker swarm init - To Initialize swarm mode.

+docker node ls - To list the nodes connected.

+docker service ls - To list the services running on the cluster.